Avogadro/manual/4-tools/1-draw-tool.md

 ## 4.

-Different elements can be selected from the Element drop down menu.
+Avogadro uses carbon as the default element.
+A different element can be selected through the "Element" drop down menu.
 Typing the atomic symbol (e.g., "A-s" for Arsenic) is a shortcut for changing the selected element.

 ![][4]